ieeevr/2026/program/SpeedMentorshipSession/index.md

 ---
 <div>
 <p class="big_title">Speed Mentorship Session</p>
-<p>All student attendees are invited to participate in this session sponsored by the IEEE Computer Society. <br/><br/>
+<p style="margin-top:2rem">All student attendees are invited to participate in this session sponsored by the IEEE Computer Society. <br/><br/>
 During this 90-minute event, students have the opportunity to ask questions of multiple mentors.
 Timed discussions rotate every 10-15 minutes, and lunch will be provided.
 Seating is limited to 160 attendees.
 <br/><br/>
 Meet the Mentors (link to https://ieeecs-media.computer.org/media/conferences/vr/vr2026-meet-the-mentors.pdf)